-Michelle is a Research Analyst at TASCHA.
-She uses mixed-methods research and evaluation to answer questions related to access to information, skill development, and program outcomes.
-Much of her work centers on how public libraries support community well-being and promote development.
-She also has a keen interest in literacies (information, web, digital, data).
+Michelle worked as a Research Analyst at TASCHA.
+She used mixed-methods research and evaluation to answer questions related to access to information, skill development, and program outcomes.
+Much of her work centered on how public libraries support community well-being and promote development.
+She also had a keen interest in literacies (information, web, digital, data).
 Michelle holds degrees in Public Administration (MPA) and Library and Information Science (MLIS) from the University of Washington.

 Perceptions of Libraries as Development Partners: new report and brief released

 Coinciding with the first Beyond Access event, Local Alternatives for Global Development: Rediscovering Libraries, on October 3, 2012, …

 February 2: Perceptions of libraries as development partners: Preliminary research results

 TASCHA Talk: Chris Coward and Michelle Fellows February 2, 2012 Public libraries play vastly different roles in providing Internet …